 However, do keep in mind that you cannot use just any expert witness for your divorce case.
 Our Salt Lake City alimony attorney reminds readers that expert witnesses are required to pass scrutiny with the judge.
 In other words, before testifying in court, your expert witness will be required to prove that he or she qualifies as an expert.

-Luckily for you, our Utah divorce attorney Emy A. Cordano works with countless expert witness who can testify just about any industry, business model, and profession.
-If you are a freelancer or owner of business, do not let your divorce run its course.
+Luckily for you, our Utah divorce attorney Emy A. Cordano works with countless expert witnesses who can testify just about any industry, business model, and profession.
+If you are a freelancer or owner of a business, do not let your divorce run its course.
 Your spouse will most likely want to get from you more than what you can give.
 Get a legal consultation from our divorce lawyers by calling at 801-804-5152 today.